Ellington (Google Maps Location)

 That’s it.
 The Nellie E. McKnight Museum is merely an old house donated “as is” by a beloved town historian and general Miss Everything.
 But it’s still worth a visit (it IS free after all), especially if you somehow find yourself stuck up in Ellington.

 Wait.
 That’s NOT it.
-See the little windmill here to the left out in the garden?
+See the little windmill here out in the garden?
 I have no idea why it’s there, but check this out.
 I’ll bet you didn’t know that in 1854 Daniel Halladay designed the first commercially successful new windmill in the New World.
 His windmill had a self-governing design.
 This means that it automatically turned to face changing wind directions and that it automatically controlled its own speed of operation.

 So what, you say?
 Well, Halladay invented his first successful self-governing windmill in Ellington, and his company manufactured them there from 1854 to 1863!